. . . garish and two-dimensional.

 Now Available

-Publications have rejected Ogurek’s work nearly 2,000 times.
-However, some of the world’s leading literary journals thanked him for submitting manuscripts in (form) letters.
-One highly respected publication even said, “We want to thank you for your kindness in letting us see your work.”
-Thus, Ogurek is a kind author.
-Twitter: @unsplatter The UNSPLATTERPUNK!
-SmeariesThe UNSPLATTERPUNK! canon includes six increasingly repulsive anthologies edited by Douglas J. Ogurek.
-The tales are doused in the gruesome content for which the splatterpunk subgenre is known, but they offer moral instruction—that’s where the “un” comes from.
+You think your neighbor's kids are spoiled?
+Wait until you meet Epy and Glucy Wonup.
+The UNSPLATTERPUNK!
+SmeariesThe UNSPLATTERPUNK! canon includes seven increasingly repulsive anthologies edited by Douglas J. Ogurek.
+The tales are doused in the gruesome content for which the splatterpunk subgenre is known, but they offer moral instruction—that’s where the “un” fits in.
 Learn more about the series whose inaugural installment the British Fantasy Society called “memorable and thought-provoking.”

 |